UW-COSMOS/project-docs/presentations_reports/milestone_2/interim_report.md

 <img src="images/eq_kb.png" alt="kb_task" width="400"/>

 ## Executive Summary: Infrastructure and Software Components
-There are three main computing infrastructure and software components in the DARPA TA1 COSMOS project:
+There are four main computing infrastructure and software components in the DARPA TA1 COSMOS project:

 1. Document fetching, storage, and pre-processing systems
 2. Document annotation and training data acquisition
-2. Document segmentation and segment classification
+3. Document segmentation and segment classification
-3. Fonduer-based model extraction
+4. Fonduer-based model extraction

-The combination of these three components provides a cross-disciplinary platform for accelerating the reproducibility and scalability of key elements of scientific research and provides an infrastructure for scientific model curation and construction (Phase II COSMOS project objective).
+Combining these components provides a cross-disciplinary platform capable of accelerating the reproducibility and scalability of scientific research.
+It also provides an infrastructure for scientific model curation and knowlege base construction (Phase II COSMOS project objective).
 Below we describe the design and implementation of our prototype COSMOS system:

 <img src="images/cosmos_pipeline.png" alt="pipeline overview" width="600"/>

 #### Document Fetching, Storage and Processing System
 A key component of the infrastructure we are developing is an extension of the [GeoDeepDive](https://geodeepdive.org) document acquisition, storage, and processing system.
-This digital library and computing infrastructure is capable of supporting a wide range of activities that require information to be located and extracted from published documents.
-Our extended version of GeoDeepDive, **xDD**, currently contains over 8.7 million documents, principally from journals and other serials, that have been published by a variety of open-access and commercial sources.
-The number of documents in xDD continues to grow by some 8K daily, making it the single largest source of published scientific information that can be leveraged by multiple, collaborating teams.
+This digital library and computing infrastructure, called **xDD**, is capable of supporting a wide range of activities that require information to be located and extracted from published documents. xDD currently contains over 8.8 million documents, principally from journals and other serials, that have been published by a variety of open-access and commercial publishers.
+The number of documents in xDD spans all domains of science and biomedicine and continues to grow by some 8K daily, making it the single largest source of published scientific information that can be leveraged by multiple, collaborating teams.

 <img src="images/growth.png" alt="xdd_growth" width="800"/>

-Document access and computing capacity are foundational to any system that seeks to leverage published scientific information. xDD's strength in this regard has well-positioned our ASKE team to contribute to other ASKE team activities.
-We are currently collaborating with TA2 project XXXXXXX by deploying elements of their current pipeline on our larger corpus and document acquisition system.
+Because document access and computing capacity are foundational to any system that seeks to leverage published scientific information, the COSMOS ASKE TA1 project is well-positioned to contribute to other ASKE team activities.
+We are currently beginning collaboration with TA2 project EMMAA by deploying elements of their current pipeline on our larger corpus and automated document acquisition system.
+The work of other ASKE team members that intersect in the published literature may also benefit in Phase 2.

-The xDD document acquisition, storage, and the processing systems are integrated into the xDD system.
-This infrastructure is built to:
+COSMOS xDD infrastructure is built to:

 1. Acquire and store PDF documents from partnered publishers, along with high-quality bibliographical metadata
-2. Extract and store the text layer from the PDF documents, allowing real-time discovery of relevant literature.
+2. Extract and store the text layer from the PDF documents, allowing rapid discovery of relevant literature.
-3. Process the stored documents, either via UW-Madison's Center for High Throughput Computing (CHTC) cluster or on machines purchased specifically for the COSMOS project
+3. Process the stored documents, either via UW-Madison's Center for High Throughput Computing (CHTC) cluster or on machines purchased specifically for the COSMOS project.

-Metadata (including tracking how documents have been processed) is stored in a mongoDB instance, with a shadowed Elasticsearch instance running alongside to enable robust and scalable searching of the documents' metadata (including text contents when available).
+Metadata (including tracking how documents have been processed) is stored in a mongoDB instance, with a shadowed ElasticSearch instance running alongside to enable robust and scalable searching of the documents' metadata (including text contents, when available).

 ##### Document fetching and storage
-Through agreements with publishers, negotiated by University of Wisconsin Libraries, XDD is allowed to acquire and store PDF versions of an enormous corpus of academic literature.
+Enabled by project-specific agreements with publishers, negotiated by University of Wisconsin Libraries, xDD  acquires and stores PDF versions of a large corpus of academic literature.
 Each agreement is negotiated to permit key functionality, notably the ability to securely store copies of published documents (PDFs) and bibliographic metadata for internal processing.
-However, XDD does not permit any access to the stored documents themselves.
-Instead, XDD provides bibliographic citations and DOI links which point to the content on the publisher’s own platforms.
-The ability to access the original text on publisher platforms depends on a user’s subscription or institutional access.
+Outside users have access to full bibliographic citation and DOI information, with ULRs directing to the content on the publisher’s own platforms.
 As per our license agreements, data products sourced from the original PDFs, described below, are provided to users, and form the basis of user-directed research projects.

-Data enters the XDD Infrastructure via the fetching process on a secure storage machine.
+Data enters the xDD Infrastructure via the fetching process on a secure storage machine.
 This is a two-step process.
 First, the bibliographical metadata (including URLs to the PDF document) from publishers is downloaded, either through publisher-provided means (files, API) or via a third party system (such as CrossRef (https://crossref.org)).
 Second, a PDF document fetcher read this data back out using a separate process, downloading the documents from the stored URL, and stores the PDF (along with a JSON dump of the metadata) to the local file system, backed up nightly.

 Once a document is fetched and its pdf is stored, its metadata is pushed into a central mongodb repository.
 At this point, the text layer is extracted from the text via poppler's pdftotext (https://poppler.freedesktop.org/ ) tool.
-This text layer, like the PDF document itself, is never provided to XDD users fullstop.
-Instead, it is made searchable via Elasticsearch and is used as an initial starting point for some text-based processing pipelines within XDD (such as application of Stanford's CoreNLP or Google's word2vec).
+The text is made searchable via ElasticSearch and is used as an initial starting point for some text-based processing pipelines within xDD (such as application of Stanford's CoreNLP or Google's word2vec).

 Although exact document acquisition allowances and interfaces vary between publishers, several criteria and objectives are shared between them.
-The software components of XDD's fetching system are designed to leave as little as possible being specialized for each publisher.
+The software components of xDD's fetching system are designed to be general, with as little as possible being customized for each publisher.
 Shared implementation includes:

-  - Mechanisms for rate management.
-Desired weekly document download rates are set, and the acquisition mechanism speeds or slows the current rates appropriately to stay as close to the weekly target rates as possible without crossing any defined hard limits.
+  - Mechanisms for download rate management.
   - Metadata acquisition via CrossRef.
   - Document download, storage, and data integrity components
   - Database interfacing
   - Prioritization

-The xDD infrastructure also supports secondary corpuses, which are stored alongside the primary corpus but are accessible only to specific researchers.
+The xDD infrastructure also supports secondary document collections, which are stored and processed alongside the primary corpus but accessible only to specific researchers.
 Use cases for these auxillary corpuses include researchers who have their own data they wish to be processed using the xDD processing pipelines ("bring-your-own-data" model) or corpuses with fundamentally different document structures (e.g the complete set of PubMed abstracts).

 ##### Document processing
 The computational backbone of xDD is UW-Madison's Center for High-Throughput Computing ([CHTC](https://chtc.cs.wisc.edu)), utilizing the HTCondor scheduling software (http://research.cs.wisc.edu/htcondor/).
 CHTC provides a large number of shared computing resources to researchers, with thousands of computing nodes serving up millions of hours of CPU time each year to hundreds of different projects.
 The high-throughput computing model is one in which the primary goal is maximizing overall throughput of a collection of tasks, each of which is computationally independent.
-The document processing requirements of XDD perfectly fits the model: applying a set of processing tools (Stanford's CoreNLP, a segmentation model, OCR) to a huge collection of documents results in millions of decoupled independent computing tasks.
+The document processing requirements of xDD perfectly fits the model: applying a set of processing tools (Stanford's CoreNLP, a segmentation model, OCR) to a huge collection of documents results in millions of decoupled independent computing tasks.
 The integration between XDD and CHTC strives to:

-1. Support rapid deployment of new tools against the corpus
+1. Support rapid deployment of new tools against the corpus.
 2. Convert the PDF documents into data usable for a variety of text/datamining (TDM) analyses.
 3. Provide a standardized set of useful TDM products.